 Are Men Like Taxis?
+Any Thoughts?

 I don’t know about you, but I’m a huge Sex and the City fan.
 Love it.
 Can’t get enough.
 Watch it from the beginning at least once a year.